Happy Nation (song): Chart performance

 "Happy Nation" reached number one in Denmark, Finland, and France.
 It peaked within the top five in Lithuania, the Netherlands and in the group's native Sweden, where it hit number four and stayed within the Sverigetopplistan for a total of eight weeks.
 Additionally, the single was a top-10 hit in Austria, Belgium (Flanders), Germany and Norway.
 In Iceland, it entered the top 20, peaking at number 14, while in Italy and Switzerland, it was a top-30 hit.
 In the UK, it reached the top 40 during its second run on the UK Singles Chart, peaking at number 40 on 9 October 1994.
 On the Eurochart Hot 100, which was based on national singles sales charts in 17 European countries, "Happy Nation" peaked at number 19 in September 1993.
 It had made its debut on the chart nine months earlier, at number 94, at the beginning of January 1993, after charting in Denmark.
-Elsewhere, the single peaked at number 22 and 80 in New Zealand and Australia, respectively.
+Elsewhere, the single peaked at number one in Israel, holding that position for three weeks from 2 March 1993.
+In Oceania, it reached numbers 22 and 80 in New Zealand and Australia, respectively.
 "Happy Nation" was awarded with a gold record in Germany with 250,000 singles sold and a silver record in France, after 125,000 units were sold.